 If you or a loved one are in the process of transitioning or are looking to have a gender affirmative surgery, we want to help.

 Deep Eddy Psychotherapy offers psychological evaluations for gender affirmative surgery candidacy for our clients (ages 18 and up).
-Our clinicians are dedicated to helping the transgender, non-binary, genderqueer, and gender-expansive community by providing this evaluation service along with individual, group, and couples therapy for people just like you.
+Our clinicians are dedicated to helping the transgender, non-binary, genderqueer, and gender-expansive community by providing this evaluation service along with individual, group, and couples therapy.

 We also recognize that transphobia and transmisogyny are interwoven into our society and that the mental health profession has had an unfortunate history of perpetuating these ideas.
 Our therapists are committed to being part of the change for good and live more fully within our values – you deserve nothing less.